Seven heavens

-In religious or mythological cosmology, the seven heavens refer to seven levels or divisions of the Heavens.
-The concept, also found in the ancient Mesopotamian religions, can be found in Judaism, Christianity, and Islam; a similar concept is also found in some other religions such as Hinduism.
-Some of these traditions, including Jainism, also have a concept of seven earths or seven underworlds both with the metaphysical realms of deities and with observed celestial bodies such as the classical planets and fixed stars.
+In ancient Near Eastern cosmology, the seven heavens refer to seven firmaments or physical layers located above the open sky.
+The concept can be found in ancient Mesopotamian religion, Judaism, Christianity, and Islam.
+Some traditions complement the seven heavens with an idea of the seven earths or seven underworlds.
+These heavens or underworlds have been conceived of as realms with deities or celestial bodies (such as the classical planets and fixed stars).